aws-samples/microservices-dotnet-aws-cdk/README.md

 cd -
 ```

+This is what you just did:

-1. Navigate to the CDK project folder for the Worker Service that persists into DynamoDB
+1. Navigated to the CDK project folder for the Worker Service that persists into DynamoDB
 2. Then synthesize
 3. and deploy the Stack.
-4. Navigate back to the root folder
+4. Navigated back to the root folder

-##### Deploy the second Worker Services that persist on S3 Bucket
+#### Deploy the second Worker Services that persist on S3 Bucket

+Run the following commands:

 ```bash
 cd ServicesWorkerIntegration/src/infra/